yezhengSTAT/scVI-3D/README.md

 #### 5.1 Input scHi-C data (tab separated file)

-Locus-pair interactions for each cell are saved into one tab-separated file with five columns indicating locus pair A (chrA binA) interacting locus pair B (chrB binB) with count N.
+Locus-pair interactions for each cell are saved into one tab-separated file with five columns and no header indicating locus pair A (chrA binA) interacting locus pair B (chrB binB) with count N.

 ```
 chr1    0       chr1    1000000 9